saivnvn/RPG-Offline-OS-Core-Quest/README.md

 - Collect lost Core Fragments to unlock the story
 - Upgrade your hero, equipment, and skills
 - Play anytime with no internet required

 ---

+## Update
+▶ Added HERO Keyboard progression for Roguelite RPG runs.

+▶ Use Gold to upgrade your permanent Keyboard.

+▶ HERO Keyboard does not reset on New Game.

+▶ Each new run helps you grow stronger.

+---